 Discounts on contributions receivable were calculated at the date of donation using rates commensurate with the risk involved (rates range from 3.90% to 4.68%).
-Amortization of discounts is recorded as additional contribution revenue in accordance with donor-imposed restrictions on the contributions.
+Amortization of discounts is recorded as additional contribution revenue based on the nature of the contributions, in accordance with donor-imposed restrictions on the contributions.